Before you gather up those dirty duds and head to the laundry room, take a moment to sanitize the space.

 If a virus cycles through your home, jump in with some ASAP disinfection.

-You should also be disinfecting your washer after running a load of clothes contaminated with poison oak or poison ivy, pesticides, or petroleum chemicals.
+You should also be disinfecting your washer and dryer after running a load of clothes contaminated with poison oak or poison ivy, pesticides, or petroleum chemicals.

 Disinfecting is especially important if you regularly wash in cold water.
 Washing machines collect dirt, grime, and bacteria from your clothes, towels, and bedding.